 “Putting things off” is probably the biggest time-waster of all!
 Procrastination means letting the low-priority tasks get in the way of high-priority ones.
 Students of physics may liken it to the concept of inertia – a mass at rest tends to stay at rest.
 Here are some steps to spending time more productively.
 But remember, don’t just read them, do them!

 Incorporate self-motivating statements into your speech and thoughts: “There’s no time like the present”, “The sooner I get this done, the sooner I can go out.”

-By using revision checklists in your various subjects, you should know what quantity of material has to be covered over the coming months.
-Start from the final date and divide your revision up week by week, allowing some flexibility for unforeseen delays.
+By using revision checklists in your various subjects, know what quantity of material has you will cover in the coming months.
+Start from the last date and divide your revision up week by week, allowing some flexibility for unforeseen delays.
 Surprise yourself by being ready in time!

 LEARN TO SAY NO ONCE YOUR PRIORITIES ARE SET: